Skip to content

 • GED/HSED certificate, or

-• Graduating senior: verification that you are on track to graduate, or
+• Graduating senior: current transcript with verification from your school that you are on track for graduation, or

 • Homeschool PI – 1206 form verification for each year completed

-• Test results (Accuplacer or ACT)
+• Test results

 What You will Do